 Hike some of Iceland’s most popular trails, without having to worry about rental cars or tour groups, with the Hiking Bus Passport.
 This pass will give you the right to board any ‘Iceland On Your Own’ bus heading from Reykjavík to either the base of the Laugavegur trail or the Fimmvörðuháls trail and any bus to take you from the end of the trail back to the capital.

 The Hiking Bus Passport comes in three different forms.
-Two of which will take you on the each of the trails above, and the third of which combines them.
+Two of which will take you on each of the trails above, and the third one which combines them.
 Passports are valid for the route that you select from June 13th to September 7th, so there is no need to rush.

 The Laugavegur trail is the more challenging of the routes, taking 3-4 days as you hike from the incredible Highland region of Landmannalaugar to Þórsmörk Nature Reserve, a forested valley renowned for its beauty.
 The hike is one of the most famous in Iceland and takes you through a diverse array of beautiful scenery.